-We have made a command that you can use which sets up all the paths etc for you to run spectre.
+We have made a command that you can use which sets up all the paths etc. for you to run spectre.
+It is available on 'heffalump'.
+You have to log onto 'heffalump' using VNC just as in previous labs.
 As usual you should first change directory to the directory where you want to run Spectre.
 For example like this: